Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Latent-Space Multi-Objective BayesOpt

 \subsection{Initializing the Latent Embeddings}

-At each outer-loop iteration $i$, there are many choices of $\vec x$ we are confident will \textit{not} improve our current solution $\mathcal{P}_i$, resulting in large flat regions of the inner-loop loss surface when using acquisition functions like EI and NEHVI.
+At each outer-loop iteration $i$, there are many choices of $\vec x$ we are confident will \textit{not} improve our current solution $\mathcal{P}_i$, corresponding to large flat regions of the inner-loop loss surface.
 If the inner-loop is not initialized carefully, it is very likely the initial solution will fall in one of these flat regions, severely hampering gradient-based optimization.
 If $\vec x$ was continuous, we could use initialization heuristics from previous work to avoid this pitfall \citep{balandat_botorch_2020, daulton2021parallel}.
 Instead we now show how the the same corruption process used to train and sample from DAEs can be used as a robust initialization procedure for discrete $\vec x$ by initializing the inner loop solution in latent-space ($Z_0$) with corrupted, encoded variants of the current outer-loop solution $\mathcal{P}_i$.